-Of the total rental revenue for the years ended December 31, 2014 and 2013, no tenant leased space representing 10% or more of total rental revenue.
-Of the total rental revenue for the year ended December 31, 2012, approximately 11% was earned from a tenant in the legal services industry.
-This tenant's rental revenue is included as income from discontinued operations in the consolidated statements of operations.
+Of the total rental revenue for the years ended December 31, 2015, 2014 and 2013, no tenant leased space representing 10% or more of total rental revenue.

 The tenant leases generally provide for annual rentals that include the tenants' proportionate share of real estate taxes and certain building operating expenses.
-The Funds' tenant leases have remaining terms of up to 14 years and generally include tenant renewal options that can extend the lease terms.
+The Funds' tenant leases have remaining terms of up to 13 years and generally include tenant renewal options that can extend the lease terms.